Vurv78/VExtensions/README.md

 # VExtensions

-A compilation of mini-addons mainly for E2 Beyond Infinity.
+A compilation of mini-addons mainly for E2 Beyond Infinity

-Includes functions for Expression2 and StarfallEx.
+Includes functions for Expression2 and StarfallEx

-An overview of what's added for e2.
+An overview of what's added for e2:

 ## PrintGlobal
 Allows you to print to other players chats with Expression 2 and StarfallEx, behaves like chat.AddText